 Starting in the fall of 2013, two new initiatives have been established to enhance our science students’ sense of community and leadership abilities: a Science House for residential and co-curricular activities, and a program where STEM majors are trained to be effective peer mentors.

 Peer Science Mentors in Introductory Science Courses: Students interested in being Peer Mentors in introductory science courses are receiving formal training in active learning.
-Students interested in applying to be Peer Science Mentors for spring 2014 should contact the faculty member teaching a specific intro course.
+Students interested in applying to be Peer Science Mentors for spring 2015 should contact the faculty member teaching a specific intro course directly.

 Summer Research Program: Our summer program includes weekly brown bag lunches where members of different research labs present updates on their research.
 In addition, we have a series of round tables to discuss ethical questions in science, the importance of communication, and life in graduate school.
 All summer students present at our X-SIG poster session during Family weekend.